 Peanut is a common childhood allergen in the United States (US).
-According to recent estimates approximately 1.4-4.5% of children suffer from peanut allergy.1-3 In addition, peanut allergy is the leading cause of death from anaphylaxis due to food, particularly in teenagers, though the rate is low.
-The national food allergy death registry reports less than four deaths per year over the past 10 years in the US.
-Other sources report that the risk of death from peanut allergy is lower than the risk for accidental death in the general population.
+According to recent estimates approximately 1.4-4.5% of children in the US suffer from peanut allergy.1-3 It is more common in males (1.7% vs. 0.8%), people with lower income (1.7% vs. 1.2%), and there are race/ethnicity disparities in the prevalence of peanut allergies (2.8% non-Hispanic blacks, 1.7% Hispanics, and 0.9% non-Hispanic whites).15 In addition, peanut allergy is the leading cause of death from anaphylaxis due to food, particularly in teenagers, though the rate is low.4 The national food allergy death registry reports fewer than four deaths per year over the past 10 years in the US.5 Other sources report that the risk of death from peanut allergy is lower than the risk for accidental death in the general population.16

-Food allergy reactions can range from mild cutaneous symptoms, to gastrointestinal (GI) symptoms such as abdominal pain, nausea, vomiting, and diarrhea, on to anaphylaxis.
-The allergy usually begins early in life and only a minority of patients outgrow their food allergy.
-Furthermore, up to 55% of patients with peanut allergy suffer from additional food allergies.
-The economic cost of food allergies in the US is estimated at \$24.8 billion per year, of which only \$4.3 billion was direct medical costs.
-Non-medical costs accounted for \$20.5 billion and included out-of-pocket medical costs, the costs of special foods, and lost caregiver productivity.
+Food allergy reactions can range from mild cutaneous symptoms, to gastrointestinal symptoms such as abdominal pain, nausea, vomiting, and diarrhea, on to anaphylaxis. ^{17,18} The allergy usually begins early in life and only a minority of patients outgrow their food allergy.
+17 Furthermore, up to 55% of patients with peanut allergy suffer from additional food allergies. ^{3,19} The economic cost of food allergies in the US is estimated at \$24.8 billion per year, of which only \$4.3 billion was direct medical costs.
+6 Non-medical costs accounted for \$20.5 billion and included out-of-pocket medical costs, the costs of special foods, and lost caregiver productivity.
 There are important economic disparities in the distribution of these costs: patients from lower income households have 2.5 times higher costs for emergency department visits and hospitalizations, but lower costs for visits to specialists and out of pocket costs.
+20

 The primary approach to managing food allergies is to avoid the trigger.
 Notably, avoidance of the trigger is not a treatment for children with food allergies, but rather a strategy to avert a reaction to accidental exposure, which in certain cases potentially can cause life-threatening patient reactions.
-However, up to 40% of those with peanut allergy may experience an accidental exposure with an annual incidence of 10% to 20%.
-However, that rate appears to have declined significantly according to recent studies (accidental exposures 4.7% per year, epinephrine use 1.1% per year).
-Antihistamines are used to manage mild to moderate symptoms and epinephrine is used first line for anaphylaxis, often administered by the patient or family using an autoinjector (e.g., EpiPen®, Auvi-Q®).
+However, up to 40% of those with peanut allergy may experience an accidental exposure with an annual incidence of 10% to 20%.^{2,3,17,21} However, that rate appears to have declined significantly according to recent studies (accidental exposures 4.7% per year, epinephrine use 1.1% per year).22 Antihistamines are used to manage mild to moderate symptoms and epinephrine is used first line for anaphylaxis, often administered by the patient or family using an autoinjector (e.g., EpiPen®, Auvi-Q®).
 Research has focused on desensitizing patients by exposing them to increasing amounts of the food, but no therapies are FDA approved.
 Desensitization means that patients are less likely to react to an accidental exposure to peanut protein with ongoing treatment, but does not imply tolerance - the ability to eat any amount of food containing peanuts without risk of a serious reaction.

-This evidence review will examine the effectiveness and value of two technologies to desensitize patients with peanut allergy that are expected to be approved by the FDA - AR101 and Viaskin® Peanut - as well as non-commercialized oral immunotherapy (OIT) for peanut allergy.
+This evidence review examines the effectiveness and value of two technologies to desensitize patients with peanut allergy that are expected to be approved by the FDA - AR101 and Viaskin® Peanut - as well as non-commercialized oral immunotherapy (OIT) for peanut allergy.
+The FDA granted Fast Track Designation to Viaskin Peanut in 2012 and to AR101 in 2014.
+Both AR101 and Viaskin Peanut were granted Breakthrough Therapy Designation by the FDA in 2015 to expedite the development and review of these therapies.